hadcl4/NextEngine/docs/README.md

 # Documentation

 If you want to see how NextEngine works before trying it out, or if you need to know how to do a specific thing, you can read these docs.
-In the engine itself, you can also access this documentation at any time from the "Documentation" button in the menu.
+In the engine itself, you can also access this documentation at any time from the "Documentation" button in the menu (an internet connection will be required).

+Also please know that any time that a word is surrounded by `<>`, it means that it is just an example.
+For example, `<key>` is simply representing any key, and is not actually was should be inserted when coding.
+Keep this in mind as you read the documentation.

 ## The Basics
 Every game you write in NextEngine will begin this way: